danielittlewood0/danielittlewood.xyz/src/notes/keyboard.md

 instead.
 Unfortunately, you have to find out what application is responsible by yourself.

+### Brightness

 Once you have identified the appropriate key, you need a shell command which will adjust the volume/brightness.
-For brightness, we can use the `xbrightness` tool:
+For brightness, we can use the `xbrightness`
+tool:

 ```
 # $HOME/.xbindkeysrc